chriswalz/chriswalz.com/content/posts/books-that-changed-how-i-see-the-world.md

 ### **Homo Sapiens**

-An excellent history of humanity.
+An in depth history of humanity.

 ### Shoe Dog

 Understanding the tumultuous but exciting journey of the founder of Nike.

-### Elon Musk
+### Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future

-Elon Musk is certainly not a book but his way of thinking especially using first principles thinking are quite influential.
+Elon Musk.